ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export-import/_includes/file_structure.md

 ## Directories {#dir}

-Each database directory has a counterpart directory in the file structure that includes `permissions.pb` file describing the directory ACL and owner in the [text protobuf](https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.text_format) format.
-The directory hierarchy in the file structure matches the directory hierarchy in the database.
-If a certain database directory includes no items (neither tables nor subdirectories), the file structure of such a directory includes file of zero size named `empty_dir`.
+Each database directory has a corresponding directory in the file structure.
+Each of them includes a `permissions.pb` file, which describes the directory's ACL and owner in the [text protobuf](https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.text_format) format.
+The directory hierarchy in the file structure mirrors the hierarchy in the database.
+If a database directory contains no items (neither tables nor subdirectories), directory in the file structure includes a zero-size file named `empty_dir`.

 ## Tables {#tables}

 For each table in the database, there's a same-name directory in the file structure's directory hierarchy that includes:

 - The `scheme.pb` file describing the table structure and parameters in the [text protobuf](https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.text_format) format
-- The `permissions.pb` file describing the table ACL and owner in the [text protobuf](https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.text_format) format
+- The `permissions.pb` file describes the table's ACL and owner in the [text protobuf](https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.text_format) format
 - One or more `data_XX.csv` files with the table data in `csv` format, where `XX` is the file's sequence number.
 The export starts with the `data_00.csv` file, with a next file created whenever the current file exceeds 100 MB.

 ## Files with data {#datafiles}